• Skip to primary navigation

 Instructions

-• Combine the starter, instant yeast (see note if using active dry yeast), water and flours in the bowl of a stand mixer fitted with the paddle or dough hook attachment (both work!).
-Mix on low a couple of minutes until combined, scrape down the sides of the bowl, then increase to speed 3 and beat for 8 minutes.
+• Mix on low for a couple of minutes until combined, scrape down the sides of the bowl, then increase to speed 3 and beat for 8 minutes.
 The dough should be very wet and sticky, almost batter-like, but not liquid.
-Add more flour or water as you knead if the dough seems overly wet or dry.
-Sprinkle on the salt, and beat on 3 for another five minutes.
-The dough should still be sticky, but should pull away from the sides of the bowl while it's mixing.
-Leave the dough in the bowl, cover tightly with a lid or plastic wrap, and let rise 1-2 hours until doubled or tripled in bulk.
+Add more flour or water as you knead if the dough seems overly wet or dry, respectively.

 • Position a rack in the lower third of the oven and place a baking stone on top, if you have one.
 Place a sacrificial metal or cast iron pan on the floor of the oven - you will put ice in it to steam the oven, and it will become rusted and nasty.
 (UPDATE: a reader reported that the recipe works beautifully without this step, so I'm calling it optional!)
-Preheat the oven to 500º.
+Preheat the oven to 500ºF.

-• Line a 9x12" (1/4 sheet) pan with a sling of parchment paper (the paper should lay flat in the bottom with the long ends sticking out.)
-Drizzle 2 tablespoons of the olive oil all over the bottom and sides of the paper.
-With a plastic scraper, turn the dough over in the bowl a few times, tamping out some of the air bubbles, then blob it onto the center of the oiled parchment.
-Drizzle the remaining oil on top and use your fingers to dimple the dough outwards towards the sides and corners.
-Let the dough rise until doubled in bulk, about 1 hour, until it mostly fills in the pan, dimpling out the dough a few more times to fill in the corners.
+• Let the dough rise until doubled in bulk, about 1 hour, until it mostly fills in the pan, dimpling out the dough a few more times to fill in the corners.
 The olive oil will pool in the corners, so use a teaspoon to "baste" the top of the focaccia with that oil.
 Sprinkle a bit of crunchy salt over the top, and any other toppings you like, and give the dough a last dimpling.

-• After 15 minutes, rotate the focaccia, then turn the oven down to 450º and bake for another 5 - 15 minutes, until golden and lovely on top.
+• After 15 minutes, rotate the focaccia, then turn the oven down to 450ºF and bake for another 5 - 15 minutes, until golden and lovely on top.
 Remove to a cooling rack for 10 minutes, then lift out of the pan and cool completely before snarfing.

 • Store the focaccia at room temperature in a plastic bag for up to a few days (but I doubt it will last that long!)